Emergency Veterinarian & Rehabilitation Therapist

 Lora Abbott, DVM, CCRT

 Originally from Brooklyn, CT, Dr. Abbott always had a love for animals, but it wasn’t until her sophomore year of college when one of her professors, who had previously worked in a mixed animal practice, told enthralling stories of patients she had seen and ailments she was able to fix, that Dr. Abbott became hooked on the idea of becoming a vet.
-The ability to return pets to having a fulfilling bond with their owners is the passion behind the work she does daily.
+The ability to return pets to having a fulfilling bond with their owners is the passion behind the work she does across all her roles in the hospital.